ParthGoyal1508/Threading/README.md

 	> Normal:
 	  gcc 1c.c - o 1c.out
 	  ./1c.out

+- Automatic Biryani Serving:
+	Problem:
+	> Simulate an automate biryani serving machine to automate the entire pipeline of serving Biryani.

+	How To Run:
+	> gcc 2.c -pthread -o 2.out
+		./2.out

 - Ober Cab Services:
 	Problem:
 	> Simulate a Ober Cab Service which accepts three inputs (N cabs, M riders and K Payment Server).
 Ober provides two types of cab service namely pool and premier ride.
 A rider can chose among the two.
 Riders completes the ride and then payment to be made.
 If there are no Payment server remaining then rider waits until a payment server is free.